opendr-eu/opendr/docs/reference/activity-recognition.md

     Number of classes to predict among.
   - **temporal_window_size**: *int, default=None*
     Size of the final global average pooling.
-    If None, size will be automically chosen according to the backbone.
+    If None, size will be automatically chosen according to the backbone.
 Defaults to None.